offbyone/ideas/content/old/asides/to-know-me.md

 Yeah, or something like that, anyway.

-It\'s increasingly obvious to me that I need to find something that I\'m passionate about to write about.
-The \"Here\'s what\'s new in my life\" format has its place, and will never truly leave these pages, but I don\'t know that it has the mileage to make it.
+It's increasingly obvious to me that I need to find something that I'm passionate about to write about.
+The "Here's what's new in my life" format has its place, and will never truly leave these pages, but I don't know that it has the mileage to make it.

-At any rate, this is more of a \"ping\" to let you all know I\'m not dead, I haven\'t forgotten the blog, and I plan to write more, soon.
+At any rate, this is more of a "ping" to let you all know I'm not dead, I haven't forgotten the blog, and I plan to write more, soon.

 Oh\...